hantaotaohan/stars/README.md

 - [LudoPinelli/comment-box.nvim](https://github.com/LudoPinelli/comment-box.nvim) - :sparkles: Clarify and beautify your comments using boxes and lines.
 - [askfiy/nvim](https://github.com/askfiy/nvim) - An excellent Neovim configuration, which is as powerful as Vscode, is lightning fast ⚡
 - [edluffy/specs.nvim](https://github.com/edluffy/specs.nvim) - 👓 A fast and lightweight Neovim lua plugin to keep an eye on where your cursor has jumped.
-- [catppuccin/nvim](https://github.com/catppuccin/nvim) - 🍨 Soothing pastel theme for Neovim
+- [catppuccin/nvim](https://github.com/catppuccin/nvim) - 🍨 Soothing pastel theme for vim and neovim
 - [rafcamlet/simple-wiki.nvim](https://github.com/rafcamlet/simple-wiki.nvim) - Simple note system via linking markdown files in wiki style
 - [ayamir/nvimdots](https://github.com/ayamir/nvimdots) - A well configured and structured Neovim.
 - [sindrets/diffview.nvim](https://github.com/sindrets/diffview.nvim) - Single tabpage interface for easily cycling through diffs for all modified files for any git rev.